braedynl/CSE231-020-SS20/GLOSSARY.md

 ## General

+#### Assignment, Initialization

-**Assignment/Initialization** - The process of giving a variable some value to hold.
+The process of giving a variable some value to hold.
 In Python, this is denoted by the equals (`=`) sign.

 Example:
 ```python
 my_variable = 1  # my_variable is being *assigned* the value 1
 ```

+#### Definition, Declaration

-**Declaration/Definition** - A variable, function, or class' meaning to the program.
+A variable, function, or class' meaning to the program.

 Example:
 ```python